The previous lesson looked at sex, marriage, and sexual sins. This lesson will discuss life in the womb and sins against life.

-- Though there are many proposed reasons for abortion, it is intrinsically evil because, no matter the reason, intentionally killing an innocent human being is always murder.
+- Though many proposed reasons for abortion exist, it is intrinsically evil because, no matter the reason, intentionally killing an innocent human being is always murder.

-- Murder is the intentional killing of an innocent human being by another human being.
+- Murder is the intentional killing of an innocent human being.

 - The term “abortion” is used simply to distinguish murder of a human inside the womb from murder of a human outside the womb.

 - Nevertheless, since residence is not a factor in murder, intentionally killing an innocent human being inside or outside the womb is always murder.
 If residence could make murder a morally just act, then we could create all kinds of exceptions for murder.